 Boi Bumba takes places in Parintins a small city in the Amazon rainforest.

 Although the performances take place in the Bumbodromo, the whole city transforms for the weekend so there’s things happening all over town on the streets and in the many bars and restaurants.

 Hop on a boat and travel along the river for 30 hours until you arrive at Parintins.
 There are extra services put on in the run up to Boi Bumba so it’s not too difficult to find a seat/net/hammock for your journey.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Boi Bumba Festival 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Boi Bumba Festival 2023 using the map below!